Tartiflettus/VN_project/README.md

 Music edit mode: select a file just like for the characters.

+To switch between editors, use - / +.

 When you're done, press escape and enter a fileName.